 “While hybrid plant species are very common, hybrid species among vertebrates are exceedingly rare,” says Associate Professor Jason Weir, senior author of the research.

 A hybrid species forms when two parental species mate to produce a hybrid population, which then stops being able to freely interbreed with the parental species.
-In this case the two parents are the snow-capped manakin, named for its bright snowy-white crown feathers, and the opal-crowned manakin, named for its brilliant iridescent crown feathers.
+In this case, the two parents are the snow-capped manakin, named for its bright snowy-white crown feathers, and the opal-crowned manakin, named for its brilliant iridescent crown feathers.

 Weir and his team, which included lead author and former graduate student Alfredo Barrera-Guzman, gathered genetic and feather samples over two separate field trips to Brazil.
-They were then able to sequence a large portion of the golden-crowned manakin’s genome including 16,000 different genetic markers, finding that about 20 per cent of its genome came from the snowy-crowned, and about 80 per cent came from the opal-crowned.
+They were then able to sequence a large portion of the golden-crowned manakin’s genome including 16,000 different genetic markers, finding that about 20 percent of its genome came from the snowy-crowned, and about 80 percent came from the opal-crowned.

-The researchers also used something called coalescent modelling to figure out at what point the golden-crowned split off from its parental species.
+The researchers also used something called coalescent modeling to figure out at what point the golden-crowned split off from its parental species.
 They determined it was around 180,000 years ago when the two parental species originally mated, and that both parental species diverged from a common ancestor about 300,000 years ago, making all three very recent birds by Amazon rainforest standards.

-“Most Amazon bird species diverged from their most recent relative around 1.5 to 4 million years ago, so these are all young birds by comparison” says Weir, an expert on the biodiversity of New World birds.
+“Most Amazon bird species diverged from their most recent relative around 1.5 to 4 million years ago, so these are all young birds by comparison,” says Weir, an expert on the biodiversity of New World birds.

 The male golden-crowned has unique yellow crown feathers that are much duller than its parental species.
 To learn more about this unusual characteristic, the researchers took a closer look at the keratin structure of the crown feathers of all three bird species using an electron microscope.
-The two parent species each have very different structural arrangements of the keratin, which is responsible for creating the highly reflective colors that help males show-off to females in the dark rainforest interior.
+The two parent species each have very different structural arrangements of the keratin, which is responsible for creating the highly reflective colors that help males show off to females in the dark rainforest interior.
 In the case of the golden-crowned, they discovered it had a mix of keratin structures from both parental species.

 “The golden-crowned manakin ended up with an intermediate keratin structure that does a poor job of making either the brilliant white or the reflective iridescence of the parental species,” says Weir.